medipnegiz/Docker_hands_on/README.md

 Purpose of the this hands-on training is to dockerize an Python Flask application with Dockerfile and Docker compose.

 ### 🔖 [Docker_Swarm_Basic_Operations](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_Swarm_Basic_Operations)
+Purpose of this hands-on training is to give students the understanding to the Docker Swarm basic operations.

 ### 🔖 [Docker_swarm_Networking_Managing_Services_Secrets_Stacks](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_swarm_Networking_Managing_Services_Secrets_Stacks)